KacemHamza97/connect4/README.md

 # Connect4
-ASCII and GUI Connect for testing basic AI and Machine Learning
+GUI Connect for testing basic AI and Machine Learning